Spanish411.net

 Notes on Times and Dates in Spanish

-Of the 21 Spanish-speaking countries in the world, only the U.S., Mexico, Spain, Chile, Paraguay, and Uruguay participate in Daylight Savings Time.
+Of the 22 Spanish-speaking countries in the world, only the U.S., Spain, Chile, and Uruguay participate in Daylight Savings Time.

 To a North American it may seem that Hispanics have a very relaxed view of times and deadlines.
 While airline, train, and TV schedules tend to be punctual, informal gatherings may not actually begin until an hour or more after the agreed upon time.
 A meeting scheduled for 6:00 may not get started until 7:30.
 If a Spanish speaker asks to meet with you a las siete, it may be more accurate to think that you’ve been asked to come no earlier than 7:00.
 Sometimes the word mañana may be better translated as “not today.”